Aggressive B cell lymphoma

 Aggressive B cell lymphomas are made up of tumour cells that divide (create new tumour cells) much faster than other more indolent (slower growing) types of B cell lymphoma.
 These lymphomas also tend to spread quickly to other parts of the body.

-How is the diagnosis of aggressive B cell lymphoma made?
+How is this diagnosis made?

 The diagnosis can only be made when a sample of the tumour is removed and the tissue is examined under a microscope by a pathologist.
-An additional test called flow cytometry may also be performed.

 What does an aggressive B cell lymphoma look like under the microscope?